Patilganeshk/xyz/README.md

           ./efs

       !sudo chmod go+rw ./efs
+For installing dependencies in efs we need to open terminal and create new directory in efs(./efs/efs/lib) and use requirements.txt for versions :

+       	cd efs
+		mkdir efs
+		cd efs
+		mkdir lib
+		cd ../..
+		pip install –target=/home/ec2-user/SageMaker/predictive-ai/efs/efs/lib -r requirements.txt

-and to copy the embeddings file to the models folder in EFS we use:
+and to copy the embeddings file to the models folder in EFS we use below command in (***model_training.ipynb***):

       !sudo cp ./embeddings.sav ./efs/efs/models/embeddings.sav